Bookbuzz author blog: Tips for writing graphic novels from David Orme

 Check out David's Boffin Boy series

-David Orme, Illustrated by Peter Richardson
+Author: David Orme Illustrator: Peter Richardson

 Both loyal Boffin Boy fans, and those discovering the series for the first time, will enjoy this outlandish adventure about a famous female scientist who is planting trees that look disturbingly like people and animals.